cheind/gae-progress/ReadMe.md

 Authenticated users (either via OpenID Connect or API key) are authorized to create new progresses and manipulate their own progresses.

+`progressApi` will respond with an error code `401 - Unauthorized` when authorization fails.

 ## Clients
 Besides the web app that runs in the clients browser, this project comes with a set of additional clients that talk to our `progressApi`.